Basic solutions

 end

-An interesting fact is that we can also delve into further methods, e.g. the awesome_print module can be called between private and attr_reader; it is important that such a method returns an array with the names of the methods that are on the right side of the expression.
+An interesting fact is that we can also delve into further methods, e.g. the awesomeprint module can be called between private and attrreader; it is important that such a method returns an array with the names of the methods that are on the right side of the expression.

 class Module